 - Create a dark environment.
 Just like ideal nighttime sleep comes from a cold, dark room, so does your afternoon nap.
-Wear this silk eye mask and thank me later.
-If necessary, pop in ear plugs.
 The fewer intrusive sounds, the better.

 - Turn your phone on ‘Do Not Disturb.’
 Because we all know how easy it so to get distracted by messages, alerts, etc., block your calendar during nap time and silence your messages.
 Trust that you can clock 15-30 minutes of rest without tending to other people’s needs.
 In fact, I bet you’ll tend to their needs with extra enthusiasm after your power nap.

 The Best Products to Help You Power Nap